 Adjunct Professor of Journalism and Communication, Point Park University, Pittsburgh, Pennsylvania, 2013 – 2018

 JOUR 412 Media Ethics.
 This course examines the ethical issues in the modern media, including their historical context and practical ramifications.
-The course compares and contrasts ethical standards and systems with professional processes, practices and legal principles.
+The course compares ethical standards and systems with professional processes, practices and legal principles.
 Historical survey of ethicists/philosophers.

 JOUR 150 Journalistic Writing.
 This course is a requirement for all Communication majors.
 It stresses writing for various media in a journalistic style.
 The course covers news writing for different platforms, feature writing, Q & As, profile pieces, multimedia, and mobile.